 Each non-natural can be described in more than one way.
 For example, the non-natural between C and D can be described as either as C♯ (C sharp, one semitone above C) or as D♭ (D flat, one semitone below D).
 Effectively, they are the same note; which name you use depends on the musical context or key you are playing in.
 But if you’re not playing any particular piece of music, you can use either name—it doesn’t matter.

-To understand how the seven naturals and five non-naturals are distributed in each octave range, look at the piano keyboard image on the right.
+To understand how the seven naturals and five non-naturals are distributed in each octave range, look at the piano keyboard image below.

 The distribution of naturals and non-naturals is shown on a piano keyboard perhaps more clearly than anywhere else, because the piano key layout corresponds exactly to the way natural and non-natural notes are laid out.
 Specifically, the white keys correspond to the naturals, and the black keys correspond to the non-naturals.